 Eighteen years later, they have reconnected and commenced doing cross-cultural work together through Easy Signing with a presentation on “Corn to Nshima,” Zambia's staple food.
-Last year, through ZDV Debbie taught her first international ASL class to Deaf Zambians along with her ASL Beginners’ class at Life Way Christian Store, Maple Grove, MN.
+Through ZDV Debbie taught her first international ASL class to Deaf Zambians along with her ASL Beginners’ class at Life Way Christian Store, Maple Grove, MN.

 UPDATE: Most recently, Debbie returned to work with Joseph Mwaba's NGO, Zambia Deaf Vision (ZDV).
 Together, they did "Giving the Gift of Zambian Sign Language" to deaf children from ages 10 to 18 yrs. old, who were without language.
 They did not even know their names.
 The youth were totally language deprived and had never attended school in their entire life until they met Joseph Mwaba and Debbie Lawrence.